BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

 Of course, once again as expected like any other PhD project, this started with countless bad hypothesis before finding the right one.
 Our findings were made public, simultaneously I wanted to make the best use of the snow around me in Amherst by learning to ski.
 CUT TO...
 Few weeks later, another little luck, just when I thought I exhausted all my research ideas on next directions.
 I met another medical researcher from Utah, <a href="https://faculty.utah.edu/u0889676-Eric_L_Garland/research/index.hml">  Eric L Garland</a>, who read our findings, was engaged in a research problem that perfectly aligned with my own work, leading us to initiate a remote collaboration.
 This project started, winter ended.
 I learnt skiing and found a balance betweek ski time and research time. *Snap*, and then just like a ski turn, I transfered to ~~San~~ Sun Diego city.
-FADE TO...
+FADE TO SUN DIEGO...

   <!-- and I am looking for new research directions that follows this work.
 I met another medical researcher (, <a href="https://faculty.utah.edu/u0889676-Eric_L_Garland/research/index.hml">  Eric L Garland</a> who read our findings and working on research problem that exactly fits my description.   -->
 <!-- The colloboration is remote  -->